 5 Open Source Alternatives to Google Analytics

-For all those who want to be in control of their own data.
+For all those who want to have control over their data:

 Forty years ago today, the 108 Convention on Data Protection was adopted.
 It was the first binding international treaty on data protection and the model for a large number of data protection regulations.